 U.S. Embassy BSB’s Small Grants Program

-Applications are accepted on a rolling basis for small grants of up to a maximum of B$30,000.
-Grants are to be implemented in Brunei Darussalam over an implementation period of one to two years.
-Proposals are evaluated at intervals throughout the calendar year, and the next submission deadline is April 30, 2021.
-Interested Organizations are encouraged to submit proposals in one of the following priority themes:
+Applications are accepted on a rolling basis for small grants of up to a maximum of US$30,000.
+Grants are to be implemented in Brunei Darussalam over an implementation period of one year.
+Proposals are evaluated at intervals throughout the calendar year, and the next submission deadline is May 9, 2022.
+Interested organizations are encouraged to submit proposals in one of the following priority themes:

 - Culture and Arts – Projects that support culture with a direct connection to the United States, including arts and performances

 The applicant organization should have a demonstrated ability to manage and implement donor-funded projects with adequately functional management systems.